atomjack/cmbot/README.md

 Get your currently set timezone.
 If not set, modpm will display the time in the timezone the bot is configured as being in (default PST).

+### mobilewhitelist ( username:string )

+**PM Only**

+Adds a user to the mobile whitelist, allowing them to DJ from a mobile device (android or iphone).
+Users not on the whitelist will be automatically escorted, and kicked for repeated attempts (3 escorts in less than 10 seconds).
+Mods are exempt and may always DJ from a mobile device.

 ### move ( username:string position:integer )

 **PM Only**